Draws from the expected value of the posterior predictive distribution for mvgam objects

 Compute posterior draws of the expected value of the posterior predictive

 distribution (i.e. the conditional expectation).
+Can be performed for the

-Can be performed for the data used to fit the model (posterior
+data used to fit the model (posterior predictive checks) or for new data.

-smaller variance than the posterior predictions performed by the
+predictions performed by the posterior_predict.mvgam

-uncertainty in the expected value of the posterior predictive distribution is
+This is because only the uncertainty in the expected value of the posterior

-incorporated in the draws computed by posterior_epred
+predictive distribution is incorporated in the draws computed by

-residual error is ignored there.
-However, the estimated means of both methods
+while the residual error is ignored there.
+However,

-averaged across draws should be very similar.
+the estimated means of both methods averaged across draws should be very

 Usage